pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 Essa questão foi anulada por não haver nenhuma resposta correta.

-Item.
 10. According to the text,

 A the climate change is the only responsible factor for the wildfires in the Pantanal.
 B the Pantanal is larger than Greece, Paraguay and Bolívia altogether.